Aniruddhaqre/MERN-Blog-App/README.md

 # React-Blog-App

-This is responsive UI for Blog APP made with ReactJs
+This is fullStack Blog APP made with ReactJs, NodeJS, Express and MongoDB